1. What is your role in SAIB?

 4. Biggest achievement to date?

-Winning Gold every year.
+Winning Gold every year (including our recent 2022 win!)
 But I will also add the displays on the walls and shelter in the Peace and Happiness Garden (where Les Dawson’s statue is), is something I am really pleased about.

 5. Specialist interest?